IgniteUI/igniteui-xplat-docs/doc/en/components/grids/_shared/cell-editing.md

 ## Styling

-The `{ComponentName}` allows for its cells to be styled through the [Ignite UI for {Platform} Theme Library](../themes/sass/component-themes.md).
+The `{ComponentName}` allows for its cells to be styled through the [{ProductName} Theme Library](../themes/sass/component-themes.md).
 The grid's [theme]({environment:sassApiUrl}/index.html#function-grid-theme) exposes a wide range of properties, which allow users to style many different aspects of the grid.

 In the below steps, we are going to go over how you can style the grid's cell in edit mode and how you can scope those styles.